 APh/Ph 115 ab.
 Physics of Transport in Fluids.
 9 units (3-0-6); first, second terms.
 Prerequisite: ACM 95 or equivalent.
-There is growing interest in micro- and nanodevices in which a solid surface is made to contact a fluid for the purpose of measurement or actuation.
-Such devices include oscillating cantilevers, microfluidic arrays, optofluidic devices, and biofluidic sensors, to name a few.
-This course provides a self-contained treatment of the fundamentals of transport phenomena necessary for the development of such applications.
+There is growing interest in micro- and nanodevices consisting of small liquid structures or solid objects in contact with liquid media.
+These include oscillating cantilevers, microfluidic arrays, optofluidic devices, and biofluidic sensors, to name a few.
+This course will provide a self-contained treatment of the fundamentals of transport phenomena necessary for the development of such applications.
 Topics to include creeping and pulsatile flows, self-similar phenomena, lubrication and free surface flows, oscillating bubbles, spreading films, convective-diffusion processes, and instabilities leading to pattern formation.
 The first term will focus on fluid dynamical principles; the second term will examine processes triggered by thermal or concentration gradients.
 Instructor: Troian.